vaishnavidatir/Artificial-Intelligence-Projects/README.md

 # Credits :

-I thanks to my Mentor @Sanjay sir for guiding for this projects.
+I thanks to my Mentor @Sanjay sir for guiding for this projects .